 Table 53 summarizes the revenues of U.S. carriers on incoming voice and message communications by region for 1983, the most recent year for which such information is available, with payments data in table 54.
-In dollar terms, incoming transmissions from Europe accounted for 43 percent of telephone revenues and 31 percent of telex revenues, but only 35 percent of total payments on outgoing voice transmissions and 25 percent for message transmissions, Comparing the two tables shows that the United States has been in a deficit position with all re-
+In dollar terms, incoming transmissions from Europe accounted for 43 percent of telephone revenues and 31 percent of telex revenues, but only 35 percent of total payments on outgoing voice transmissions and 25 percent for message transmissions, Comparing the two tables shows that the United States has been in a deficit position with all regions on international telephone transmissions, a result of both the higher volume of outgoing calls and higher per-call payouts.
+A similar def-